What is Free Cash Flow from EBITDA?

 - FCFE = (100 – 5) * (1 – 0.25) + 15 – 20

 The formula does not account for depreciation charges as it cancels out.

 The claim of debt shareholders can be on $70 of the firm’s capital in the case of liquidation or sale.
 Whereas, the equity shareholders have a lesser amount to claim for, $66.25.

 - Free cash flows are a descriptive measure of a company’s financial health.
 FCFF includes an interest tax shield as opposed to FCFE.

-- They recognize the underlying expenses while calculating the net cash position.
+- They recognize the underlying expenses while calculating net cash.
 Special consideration to outflow/inflow conventions is necessary.

 - In our case of FCFF and FCFE from EBITDA, it should be noted that a comprehensive view of the enterprise is gained because EBITDA has not paid interest and non-cash charges.

 - Moreover, Free cash flows have an ingrained characteristic of resembling the actual cash position because it captures non-cash charges and capital expenditures.

 This has been a guide to Free Cash Flow from EBITDA.
 Here we discuss how to calculate free cash flows (FCFF & FCFE) from EBITDA using practical examples.
 You can learn more about accounting from the following articles –